 Does this sound familiar to you?
-You're sitting in front of your Macbook Pro surfing the Internet or working on a project.
+You were sitting in front of your Macbook Pro surfing the Internet or working on a project.
 All of a sudden, you saw the spinning beach ball.
-One second, two seconds...finally you start to cry out: "Why is my Mac laptop so slow?"
+One second, two seconds...finally you started to cry out: "Why is my Mac laptop so slow?"

-Though Macs are generally considered to be faster than Windows PCs, it's not uncommon for your Mac to start acting up with symptoms like: taking forever to boot, freezing while opening an application, or the mouse cursor becoming unresponsive.
+Though Mac machines are generally considered to be faster than Windows PCs, it's not uncommon for a Mac to start acting up with symptoms like: taking forever to boot, freezing while opening an app, or mouse cursor becoming unresponsive, etc.

 Here we share the fixes we've discovered along the way, and you are going to learn:

 - The four main reasons why a Mac may run slow.

 - Solutions to fix your slow Macbook and make it fast again.

 - Bonus tips to mitigate risk of future slow-downs.

 Read on by navigating the Table of Contents below.
 Note: the tips below may also apply to other type of Macs such as iMac, MacBook Air, Mac Pro/Mini etc.

 Why is My Macbook Pro so Slow?

-Whether you own an old 2009 Macbook Pro or a shiny 2016 model (with Touch Bar, or the latest 15-inch 2017 MacBook Pro with 512GB flash storage (SSD), over time it can run slowly.
+Whether you own an old 2009 MacBook Pro, or a shiny new model with Touch Bar, or the latest 15-inch 2017 MacBook Pro with 512GB flash storage (SSD), over time it can run slowly.
 There are numerous reasons that might be the causes, but in general they all fall into the following four categories.

 Apps, whether pre-installed or downloaded elsewhere, can consume lots of system resources when used improperly, which slows down a Mac.

 Everything has a lifespan; your Macbook's hardware is no exception.
 An outdated hard drive or lack of RAM can be the bottleneck preventing desirable speed.

 Moving on...
 The Solutions!

 We break down the solutions into two categories:

 Note: the solutions we provide only work when your Mac can boot up normally.
 If it cannot, or you hear strange sounds coming from the machine (particularly from the internal Mac hard drive), contact Apple support or schedule a visit to Genius Bar for help immediately.